-Has the colder temperatures of wintertime halted your outdoor exercise habit?
+Has the colder temperatures of wintertime halted your outdoor exercise habits?
 You don’t need to wait until warmer weather to get back out there.
-There are so many benefits to exercising outdoors: Improves mood and self esteem, decreases the winter blues, low cost, easy access, and allows you to connect with nature.
+There are so many benefits to exercising outdoors: it improves mood and self esteem, decreases the winter blues, and allows you to connect with nature.

 Try these winter outdoor exercise tips to help make workouts safe, warm, and comfortable.

 Getting wet is the quickest way to lose body heat.
 Once we get cold and wet, we are more likely to ditch the workouts and head inside.
 The combination of cold and wetness could also increase risk for hypothermia and frostbite if we are in freezing conditions.
 Pass up the clothes made with cotton.
 Cotton will soak up sweat and rain, as it holds in moisture.
 Opt for synthetic fibers such as nylon, polyester, and polypropylene.
 These fibers are designed to dry quickly and get rid of moisture 50% faster than cotton.